COVID-19: Hong Kong backtracks on restaurant dining ban, to allow with restrictions

 The restaurant dining ban, which was announced on Monday and took effect on Wednesday, had barred any outlet from allowing dine-in patrons, an unprecedented move in the financial hub where hundreds of thousands depend on eating out for daily meals.

-The dining-in ban was part of new restrictions to curb the spread of COVID-19 amid a spike in new cases.
+The ban was followed by a wave of widespread public anger, and restaurant groups with links to influential pro-Beijing parties also voiced dismay at the measures, which had been urged by epidemiologists to slow COVID-19 infections amid a spike in new cases.

 Other restrictions announced on Monday included a ban on gatherings of more than two people and mandatory face masks in all public places.